kundansingh06/Hadoop-framework/HDFS_COMMAND/HDFS_COMMAND.md

 * It is designed to run on commodity(Low Cost Hardware) hardware.

 Feature Of HDFS:-
- * Distributed
- * Parallel Computation
- * Replication
- * Fault Tolerance
+ * Distributed Storage & Parallel Computation :Data is stored in distributed manner i.e. various Datanodes are responsible for storing the data.
+ * Replication: HDFS provides Replication because of which no fear of Data Loss.
+ * High Availability and fault tolerance: HDFS also provides high availability and fault tolerance.
+ * Scaleup or Scaledown: Provides scalability to scaleup or scaledown nodes as per our requirement.
+ * Portable: It can easily portable from one platform to other platform
  * Streaming Data Access
- * Portable: It can easily portable from one platform to other platform

 # Hadoop fs vs hdfs dfs
 * hadoop fs -> it will point to any filesystem.